3+ Best graphic design tips for non-designers & beginners [Updated for 2021] + a look into our organization's design process

 "Choosing your fonts depends on your design and its purpose.
 If you're going to design something related to weddings, use something classy like Serif or floral fonts."

-The screenshot below explains a sample list of the fonts that can be used for a wedding-themed design.
+The screenshot below explains a sample list of the fonts that can be used for a wedding-themed design (which can be created using a free online invitation maker).

 You should aim to use a font that is elegant and classy for these designs.